vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 1. Install [curl](https://curl.se/docs/) if the utility is not already installed.

-## 2. Create demo applications and connect persistent volumes to them
+## 2. Create demo applications and connect PVs to them

-The following will demonstrate how to create several NGINX-based web applications to display web pages written to the persistent volumes connected to those applications.
+The following will demonstrate how to create several NGINX-based web applications to display web pages written to the PVs connected to those applications.
-The NGINX `nginxdemos/nginx-hello` image is used, which displays web pages from the `/usr/share/nginx/html` directory, so all persistent volumes will be mounted in the application pods via this path.
+The NGINX `nginxdemos/nginx-hello` image is used, which displays web pages from the `/usr/share/nginx/html` directory, so all PVs will be mounted in the application pods via this path.

-You can create one or more demo applications, depending on which way you want to connect the persistent volumes.
+You can create one or more demo applications, depending on which way you want to connect the PVs.

 ### Connecting block storages